Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 Summary

-If you can never decide on color choices, it's not due to a lack of taste.
+If you can never decide on a color, it's not because you lack taste.

 It's due to: